shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 ## Part 1: Importing sgtk

-The sgtk API is contained in a python package called `sgtk`.
-Each Toolkit configuration has its own copy of the API.
+The Shotgun Toolkit API is contained in a python package called `sgtk`.
+Each Toolkit configuration has its own copy of the API, which comes as part of [`tk-core`](https://developer.shotgunsoftware.com/tk-core/overview.html).
-To use the API on a project's configuration, you must import the sgtk package from the configuration you wish to work with, importing it from a different configuration will lead to errors.
+To use the API on a project's configuration, you must import the sgtk package from the configuration you wish to work with; importing it from a different configuration will lead to errors.

-{% include info title="Note" content="You may sometimes come across references to a `tank` package, this is the legacy name for the same thing, whilst both work `sgtk` is the correct name to use going forward." %}
+{% include info title="Note" content="You may sometimes come across references to a `tank` package.
+This is the legacy name for the same thing.
+While both work `sgtk` is the correct name to use going forward." %}

-To import the API you need to make sure that the path to the [core's python folder](https://github.com/shotgunsoftware/tk-core/tree/v0.18.167/python) exists in the `sys.path`.
+To import the API you need to make sure that the path to the [core's python folder](https://github.com/shotgunsoftware/tk-core/tree/v0.18.167/python) exists in the [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path).
-However, for this example, we recommend that you run this code in the Shotgun Python console via Shotgun Desktop.
+However, for this example, we recommend that you run this code in the Shotgun Desktop's Python console.
-This will mean that the correct sgtk API path is already added to your sys path.
-Equally, you don't need to add the path if you are running this code within Software where the Shotgun integration is already running.
+This will mean that the correct `sgtk` package path is already added to your `sys.path`.
+Equally, you don't need to add the path if you are running this code within software where the Shotgun integration is already running.

 When running your code in an environment where Shotgun is already started you can import the API by simply writing:

 ```python
 import sgtk
 ```

-If you are wanting to use the API outside of a Shotgun integration, for example, you might wish to test it in your favorite IDE, then you will need to set the path to the API first:
+If you want to use the API outside of a Shotgun integration, for example, if you're testing it in your favorite IDE, then you will need to set the path to the API first:

 ```python
 import sys